IsaacHair/map25.2/midsqr_fractal_0/readme.txt

 The flag array is set by the real AND imaginary, and it is tested by the real AND imaginary.

+INCORRECT MULTIPLICATION.

 Version 0_03:
 Same as 0_01, but tests only the real values.
 Also only sets the real values.

+INCORRECT MULTIPLICATION.

+Version 0_04:
+Exact copy of version 2, except the real part of the complex square is evalueated properly (in 0_02, 0_01, and 0_03, the real part ends up being a^2+b^2+1 instead of a^2-b^2 because of an error in two's complement evaluation).